Enemies faced by Batman

 - Overly Long Tongue: Gluttony and Lust have very long tongues.

-- Person of Mass Destruction: Supposedly killed millions of people and destroyed entire civilisations the last time they were set loose upon the world.
+- Person of Mass Destruction: Supposedly killed millions of people and destroyed entire civilizations the last time they were set loose upon the world.

 - Powers via Possession: When they possess Sivana, they grant him the same powers as Shazam — Super Strength, Nigh-Invulnerability, Super Speed, Flight, and Lightning Bolts.
 Sivana needs at least one of them to possess him to gain these powers, but if all of them are summoned out of Sivana, then he loses their powers.

 - Red Eyes, Take Warning: They all have red eyes to support the demon motif.

 - Seven Deadly Sins: They're entirely based on this idea of seven kinds of sins and have appropriate forms to go with this.

 - Sir Not-Appearing-in-This-Trailer: Downplayed.
-Despite them being one of the main antagonists, they only appear in one of the teasers as their statue form.
+Despite them being one of the main antagonists, they only appear in one of the teasers as their statue forms.

 - Super Smoke: When Billy tries to fight Wrath, he turns himself into smoke to avoid getting hit.